 Unfortunately, the record loses a bit of steam in the last third – with a very welcome ray of light in All I Need.
 Also, their tracks sound somewhat over-engineered at times.
 Too perfectly executed, no rough edges to draw some blood from.
 Plus, all of this seems a little too poppy perhaps?
 Maybe a sign of times to come later, who knows.

 Apart from that I absolutely love the record.

 The Heart of Everything really represents Within Temptation at its best.
-Later records like The Unforgiving and the aforementioned Hydra embarked on the slippery slope of the vile mainstream a tad too much.
-And lost a lot of the former qualities in the process.
-Let’s hope that the band finds their way back to this kind of light and airy way to make music.
+Later records – The Unforgiving for instance – and the aforementioned Hydra embarked on the slippery slope of the vile mainstream a tad too much.
+And that lost them a lot of the former qualities in the process.
+Let’s hope that the band finds its way back to this kind of light and airy way to make music.

 Should you feature that record in your collection?
 Absolutely, and there will be no regrets.
 I’d get myself this record again, anytime.
 Enjoy!

 Get dat tune: